Edge-Center/terraform-provider-edgecenter/docs/resources/instanceV2.md

 - `status` (String) The current status of the instance.
 This is computed automatically and can be used to track the instance's state.
 - `user_data` (String) A field for specifying user data to be used for configuring the instance at launch time.
 - `username` (String) The username to be used for accessing the instance.
 Required with password.
+								This parameter is used to set the user on a Linux VM
 - `vm_state` (String) The current virtual machine state of the instance, allowing you to start or stop the VM.
 Possible values are stopped and active.